Embyr: World of Two Moons Ever Sundered and Remade

 Eve of Miracles is the festival of the unfettered spirit.
 On this eve a man is considered blessed if he can cast aside his cares and burdens and instead laugh and sing and live in good cheer, even if only for a day.
 Nomadic people, gypsies and travelers are particularly enthusiastic for the Eve of Miracles, as it is for them the most exulting of all holidays.

 Warrior’s Oath is more ceremony than celebration.
-On this day warriors swear oaths of fealty to their lords, and lords in turn proclaim oaths of protection to their vassals and charges.
-Beyond the aristocracy of military leaders and soldiers, those of the common populace are expected to pray for the wellbeing of those that guard them against the evils of the world.
+On this day warriors swear oaths of fealty to their lords, and the lords in turn proclaim oaths of protection to their vassals and charges.
+Beyond the aristocracy of military leaders and soldiers, those of the common populace are expected to pray for the well being of those that guard and protect them from the evils of the world.

 Eve of Passed Souls focuses on gatherings of family and friends who pray for and remember those who have passed away.
 Traditions include building small, private altars honoring the deceased, and the preparation of the favorite foods and beverages of the departed.